ucdavis/Sitefarm-Seed-PatternLab/docs/getting-started.md

 You may have to run that again for updates; so it may be wise to save this: `$ npm install`. **If you have any problems; this is the first thing to run.**

-Finally, to do an initial build of the site and start watching for changes run `gulp`
+Finally, to do an initial build of the site and start watching for changes run `gulp`.
+You should use the gulp version specific to your project by prefixing all your gulp commands with `npx`.

-    $ gulp

-You can also optionally use NPX to run the local version of gulp installed with this repo.

     $ npx gulp